VERIFY: Everything you need to know about today's 'presidential alert'

 Wednesday, October 3 at exactly 2:18 p.m.
-ET marks the first national use of the Wireless Emergency Alert system, or WEA.
+ET marked the first national use of the Wireless Emergency Alert system, or WEA.

-According to Federal Emergency Management Agency and the Federal Communications Commission, the message sent will simply state: "Presidential Alert" and have text below that reads: "THIS IS A TEST of the National Wireless Emergency Alert System.
+The message sent simply stated, "Presidential Alert" and had text below that read: "THIS IS A TEST of the National Wireless Emergency Alert System.
 No action is needed."

+The Federal Emergency Management Agency estimated about 225 million electronic devices, or about 75 percent of all mobile phones in the country, would receive the alert.
+It hadn't said yet whether the test went well.
+Shortly after the alert was sent, FEMA shared a poll on Twitter asking if people received it.

-While thousands of articles have been published about this test and what it will do, there are still hundreds of questions, comments and claims spreading misinformation.
+While thousands of articles were published about this test, there are still hundreds of questions, comments and claims spreading misinformation.
 Here's a breakdown of what you need to know:

 What the FCC says